 I’m a homeschool mom.
 And I have 8 kids.
 And my family is very, very busy with so many different activities!
 I know how it is and I empathize with you.
 How can you possibly add music appreciation to your already very busy homeschool day?

-Well, first of all, why should you even consider it?
+Well, first of all, why should you even consider adding music?

 Along with being a homeschool mom, I’m also a music teacher.
 I’ve studied music from the time I was 7 and continued throughout college.
 I have 2 music degrees and have taught music for 21 years.